e2318501/Abandon/README.md

-# AnyBan
+# Abandon

-AnyBan is a simple punishment plugin for BungeeCord, which has similar commands to the default `/ban` (and so on) commands in Minecraft.
+Abandon is a simple punishment plugin for BungeeCord, which has similar commands to the default `/ban` (and so on) commands in Minecraft.

 ## Features